Abu Dhabi Dubai. Invest in the Emirates (Foreign Trade, Logistics). Sheikha Lubna

 International Trade of United Arab Emirates.

-As the leading regional international hub, the Emirate of Dubai offers access to a regional and local market of exceptional business potential for foreign companies:
+As the leading regional international hub, the Emirate of Dubai offers access to a regional and local market of exceptional business potential for foreign enterprises:

 A large market: 17 billion dollars in imports annually